The United States of America is comprised of 50 states and a federal district.

 Consumer Price Index (CPI) – The CPI measures the change in the prices of a fixed basket of goods and services.
 The core account excludes food and energy prices because of their volatile nature.

 Personal Consumption Expenditure – This is very similar to the CPI report as it measures the price changes of US consumer goods.
-The reason why you should look at this report is because this is the one that the Fed looks at when making decisions regarding monetary policy.
+The reason why you should look at this report is that this is the one that the Fed looks at when making decisions regarding monetary policy.
 And we all want to be in cahoots with the experts right?

 University of Michigan Consumer Sentiment – Every month, the University of Michigan releases its consumer sentiment report.